The Vivienne and Samuel Cohen Charitable Trust

 How to Apply

 This funder does not have a public application process.
-The Vivienne and Samuel Cohen Charitable Trust operates on a trustee discretion basis, with grants awarded to organizations identified by the trustees rather than through an open application process.
+The Vivienne and Samuel Cohen Charitable Trust operates on a trustee discretion basis, with grants awarded to organisations identified by the trustees rather than through an open application process.
 The trust does not maintain a website, published guidelines, or application forms for potential beneficiaries.

 Decision Timeline